 Why are we stuck in a life we don’t enjoy?
 Because we’ve grown accustomed to our current lifestyle.
 We stay in a career we don’t love because it pays the bills.
 We willingly suffer through a stressful, unfulfilling job because we don’t believe we can afford to live the way we want on a lower salary.

 And right now, with your current expenses, that may very well be true.
 So here’s what you need to ask yourself.
 Can you simplify your life so that you spend less money each year?

-In personal finance we talk a lot about the gap between the income we earn and the money we spend.
-If you earn a lot of money and don’t spend a ton you can squirrel away the difference.
-If you don’t already do this now is the time to try it out.
+In personal finance, we talk a lot about the gap between the income we earn and the money we spend.
+If you make a lot of money and don’t spend a ton, you can squirrel away the difference.
+If you don’t do this, now is the time to try it out.

 Make the gap between earning and spending as big as possible.
 Then use that buffer of money to prepare to live out your dreams.

-To be clear I’m not talking about becoming a frugal miser.
-Buy whatever you want, but make sure the things you buy, (after rent and utility bills), are making you happy.
-If they aren’t cut them out.
-Each time you trim the excess you simplify your life.
+To be clear, I’m not talking about becoming a frugal miser.
+Buy whatever you want, but make sure the things you buy (after rent and utility bills) make you happy, if they aren’t cut them out.
+Each time you trim the excess, you simplify your life.

 Trim Your Expenses

-New shirt.
-Not filling you with glee?
-Stop buying excess clothing.
+If your new shirt is not filling you with glee, stop buying excess clothing.
 New iPhone just as good as the old one?
 Stick with the technology you already own.

 Frugality won’t make you a millionaire, so I’m not suggesting that.
 I’m also not suggesting you purge everything you own.
-Instead I’m asking you to consciously think about your spending decisions and to cut back on everything that you don’t need or love.
+Instead, I’m asking you to consciously think about your spending decisions and cut back on everything you don’t need or love.